rwxrob/notes/Monthly food plan.md

 - 2 Sam Adams _Just the Hop_ beers (1 immediately after ride, 1 later with popcorn)
 - big carb-heavy dinner with family, often pasta with roasted veggies (dinner )
 - 1 bowl popcorn popped in olive oil + salt (nothing else)
+- 1/6 Caminbaer
+- 1 dark chocolate bar
 - 1 scoop Huel (just before bed)

+When I do a century on a weekend I eat the following during each of the two pit stops:

+- 1 cup white rice
+- 1 scoop Huel Black Chocolate (minimal water so no need to pee on ride)

+I also end up eating a lot more random snacks on evening of century.